 22. Pour water

-One of the first activities my kids did at their Montessori preschool is learning to pour water.
+One of the first Montessori activities my kids did at their preschool was learning to pour water.
 Recreate the activity at home, using a large, rimmed baking sheet to catch spills, a small bowl to pour water into, and a plastic measuring cup with a handle.

 Fill the measuring cup with a little bit of water and show your child how to hold the handle and pour the water into the bowl.
 Once he’s finished, repeat for a fun exercise in pouring.